badAd/wordpress/readme.txt

 2. To embed a styled referral link for you and others to receive free ad credits, also adding to your Partner click count

 All the settings are on one page in your WordPress Dashboard with an easy walk-through.

+This plugin is intended for badAd Partners, but it is easy to become one.
+Once you are a badAd monetizing Partner, this is plugin connects your WordPress site to the badAd "Dev API" mentioned in the <a href="https://badad.one/444/site.html"> help videos</a>.

 badAd.one is an advertising network that started in early 2020.